 Vaping in the UK

-Find more information on where can you vape in the UK including bus service policies, sports stadiums, concert venues and restaurants.
+You will find information about UK vaping policies in our guide to where can you vape in the UK.
+This includes policies for public transport, sports stadiums, concert venues and restaurants.